 "When we were in the stores," Jolena explained, "Jack made an effort use Spanish to talk to the dolls who worked there.
 He was able to talk with them about things that didn't have anything to do with the things they were selling.
 I couldn't understand what they were saying, but he told me later."

-"It looked like a lot of fun," Jolena continued, "so I decided I would try to learn a little Spanish, too, because we will probably go back to South America to ski again next summer.
+"It looked like a lot of fun," Jolena continued, "and the dolls in the stores seemed to enjoy it, so I decided I would try to learn a little Spanish, too, because we will probably go back to South America to ski again next summer.
 I noticed it makes the Spanish-speaking dolls smile when you try to talk to them in their language."

 Pippa remembered that Emil was learning sign language.
 That looked like fun.